Today we were going to move base to Nagoya because it was in between the other places we wanted to visit next.

 Clash on Titans seemed big in Japan… Or they’re spending a tonne of money marketing it like this.
 Never actually played the game but friend said it took the devs a lot of games before hitting the gold mine as usual.

-The power was cut as soon as you took out the key so if you wanted to leave gadgets charging like your camera when you go out for something to eat.
+The power was cut as soon as you took out the block that was attached to the key so if you wanted to leave gadgets charging like your camera when you go out for something to eat.
 Luckily we found there were spare sockets where the fridge was that stayed on.

 They also requested you leave your key with reception if you were out for a long time…